Ahmed Izzet Pasha: Grand Vizierate

 During the end of the war, he was called upon to lead the government that signed the Armistice of Mudros on behalf of the Ottoman Empire, thus putting an end to the First World War for the Ottomans (he was also promoted to marshal).
 He was Talaat Pasha's and also Mustafa Kemal Pasha's (Atatürk) preferred candidate for a post-war government.
 His government consisted mainly of the anti-war faction of the CUP, including figures such as Mehmed Cavid, Rauf (Orbay), and Fethi (Okyar).
 It was predicted in the press that Kemal Pasha was to be War Minister, but Izzet chose not to put him there, instead he himself also served concurrently as War Minister and Foreign Minister.
 The government did not have any minorities represented in cabinet, though he recalled offering some ministries to two well respected Greek and Armenian bureaucrats.

 The government received a vote on confidence on 19 October 1918, with the program which described the war-time CUP's governments and its policies without criticism, and wrote of the "deportation affair" as something "compelled by the exigencies of the war."
-Nevertheless, the new government understood that the empire's fate would be decided in the upcoming Paris Peace Conference, and had to tangibly appear amenablely distant from the war-time CUP government.
+Nevertheless, the new government understood that the empire's fate would be decided in the upcoming Paris Peace Conference, and had to appear amenably distant from the war-time CUP government.
 On the issue of the fate of non-Turkish minorities, which was described as a "great torment" suffered by the "children of the homeland", plans were announced to return the property, possessions, and provide compensation.
 Also discussed were new electoral laws to increase minority participation in government, the affirmation of Wilsonian principle of national self-determination, and autonomy for the Arab provinces.

 İzzet Pasha issued a proclamation allowing deportees the right to return to their homes.
 Before his resignation he endorsed plans to form dozens of commissions that would return or compensate the losses of homes and businesses to Ottoman Greek and Armenian deportees.
 However these commissions often resulted in a returned property being inaccurately appraised, already looted, or occupied by resettled muhacirs.
 Local officials also complicated the process of return by refusing service.
 By 1920, 335,000 Ottoman Greek and Armenians returned to their homes, according to Ottoman press.